faraday23/cloud-native-portfolio/projects/3-software development/dot-net/dot-net.md

 </pre>

 <h2>4.
 Deploying to Azure</h2>
-<p>You can deploy your Docker containers to Azure using Azure Container Instances (ACI) or Azure Kubernetes Service (AKS).
-Azure CLI or Azure PowerShell can be used for deployment.</p>
+<p>I deployed my Docker containers to Azure using Azure Container Instances (ACI) and Azure Kubernetes Service (AKS).
+For the deployment, I utilized Azure CLI and Azure PowerShell.</p>

 <h2>5.
 Using Azure Services</h2>
-<p>You can use various Azure services as the backing services for your application:</p>
+<p>I made use of various Azure services as the backing services for my application:</p>
 <ul>
   <li>Azure SQL Database or Azure Cosmos DB for data storage.</li>
   <br>